madhujoshi/bytedocked/README.md

  '''
  - Choose instance type. t2.micro is used for this setup but can be overridden with --instance_type argument
  - Choose region. us-east-2 is assumed but you can pass another region with --region
- - tag your instance with --tag (default is bytecubed-test)
+ - tag your instance with --tag (default is bytecubed-linux-test)
+ - Name the security group you like to use or override by specifying --group to --extra-vars args as shown below.
+Default is bytecubed-sg
  - Choose an AMI for the Linux instance by passing --ami (default is Amazon Linux in us-east-2, ami-922914f7)
  - Make sure AWS credentials for CLI access is setup.
 Set the environment variable AWS_PROFILE to AWS profile you chose.
 The ~/.aws/credentials file defines these profiles and should look like
 ```